 The measured spectrum and the model for the instrument function are compared with the HITRAN database containing the theoretical absorption spectrum of a specific gas.
 The analysis algorithm continuously verifies the absence of divergences and ensures a correct measurement.

-Should the measured spectrum ever differ from the theoretical spectrum, the system issues a warning.
-In this situation users can visually inspect the
+Should the measured spectrum differ from the theoretical spectrum, the system issues a warning.
+In this situation users can visually inspect the absorption spectrum

 The narrow-band tunable laser source ensures highest selectivity for the measured gas.
 A plausibility check of the transmission spectrum is continuously running, profiting from a smart algorithm.
 Misinterpretation of the results is prevented.